-Geijer Spirits California Aqua Vitae ($36)
+Geijer Spirits California Aqua Vitae ($34)

-Spirits of French Lick Aquavit ($29.91)
+Spirits of French Lick ($43)

-In the town of French Lick, Ind., Spirits of French Lick is, admittedly, an unexpected source for aquavit.
-Master distiller Alan Reed Bishop (with assistant distiller Stephen McNeely) was raised on a third-generation tobacco farm and is both farmer and owner of Bishop’s Homegrown/Face of The Earth seed company.
+The town of French Lick, Indiana, is an unexpected source for aquavit.
+Master distiller Alan Reed Bishop was raised on a third-generation tobacco farm and is both farmer and owner of Bishop’s Homegrown/Face of The Earth seed company.
 He’s also a distiller who previously plied his trade at Copper & Kings.
-The classic base of this aquavit (caraway, coriander and dill) is enhanced by citrus and juniper for a more robust spirit that holds up in craft cocktails.It’s available at French Lick Winery and also distributed through Southern Glazer’s.Continue to 5 of 6 below.
+The classic base of this aquavit––caraway, coriander and dill––is enhanced by citrus and juniper for a robust spirit that holds up in craft cocktails.